Uganda Safaris | Uganda National Parks

 One of the top visited parks in Uganda.
 Activities include gorilla tracking, nature guided walks and forest birding trips.

 Queen Elizabeth National Park:

-Queen Elizabeth incorporates a variety of fresh water and crater lakes it is a classified by Birdlife International as an Important Bird Area with 568 of Uganda’s 1017 of bird species, more than any other park in Africa, the mammals checklist of Queen Elizabeth is up to 66 species.
+Queen Elizabeth incorporates a variety of fresh water and crater lakes.
+It is a classified by Birdlife International as an Important Bird Area with 568 of Uganda’s 1017 bird species, more than any other park in Africa, and the mammals checklist of Queen Elizabeth is up to 66 species.

 Murchison Falls National Park:

 The Murchison Falls National Park is cut in half by the mighty River Nile as it squeezes itself through a 7-metre gap in a cleft of rock, creating an explosion of white water.

 Kibale National Park: